Introduction To Listening Habits

 This list is being offered by Julian Treasure.
 Let’s look at them one by one.

-This is mostly because of the lack of understanding the language.
+This is mostly because of the lack of understanding of the language.
 People who understand listen better than people who don’t understand.

 People who have different values shut them off when they try to listen to someone with a different set of values.
 Listening attentively is a way to concentrate on what the speaker has to say.
 If values differ, people don’t feel the need to concentrate at all.